 Millennials have a different outlook on life than other generations.
 In the age of digital business and knowledge workers first, the expectations have changed.

-Millennials are just as competitive, if not more competitive than older generations, but they also expect to have a great quality of life, not simply to be part of the herd of sheep slogging their way to work in traffic jams which pollute the environment, sap their energy and waste their time.
+Millennials are just as competitive, if not more competitive, than older generations.
+They also expect to have a great quality of life, not simply to be part of the herd of sheep slogging their way to work in traffic jams that pollute the environment, sap their energy, and waste their time.

 Personally, I am not a Millennial; I am a Gen Y’er, but I reached this conclusion a long time ago.
 When I am with friends who complain about the traffic in their city and how late they return from work, I consider myself truly blessed to have been a remote knowledge worker for over 13 years.